guniv/CoolerControl-Docker/tutorial.md

   />
 </p>

-The first location is ```/sys/class/hwmon/hwmon2``` which is being mounted to the container under hwmon.
+The first location is `/sys/class/hwmon/hwmon2` which is being mounted to the container under hwmon.
 This means that this device is already being provided to the container regardless of whether privilged mode is on or not.

-Check each device and see if it is being provided by hwmon by checking under Locations.
+Check each device and see if it is being provided by hwmon by checking under _Locations_.

 ### Example: adding an LED controller